Warning Signs Of Unresolved Trauma: Recognizing The Invisible Scars

 • Childhood neglect or emotional deprivation

-These are the seven signs you have unresolved trauma:
+These are the seven signs you have unresolved childhood trauma:

 1. Flashbacks and Intrusive Memories:

-One of the most common signs of unresolved trauma is the re-experiencing of traumatic events through flashbacks or intrusive memories.
+One of the most common signs of unresolved childhood trauma in adults is the re-experiencing of traumatic events through flashbacks or intrusive memories.

 These can be triggered by certain sights, sounds, smells, or even thoughts associated with the traumatic event.
 Flashbacks can be incredibly vivid, making the individual feel as though they are reliving the trauma, leading to heightened anxiety and distress.